 Family Temple or Merajan is complex of sacred place for family to carry out the worship ceremony.
 Therefore the temple built in northeast (kaje kangin), kaje in Balinese means mountain is a sacred place in Bali.
 The temple consists of several shrines, namely Gate, Piasan, Taksu, Padmasari, Kemulan Rong Tiga, Penglurah and Dewahyang.
 Ceremony at family temple will celebrate every 210 days.
 This is will following the Balinese calendar of 30 months.
 Every month there are 7 days which are famous for Uku starting from Sinta, Landep, Ukir to Watugunung

-Some other interesting places located near by Old Bali House to visit is Ubud Gunung Lebah Temple, Batubulan Village, Bali Campuhan Ridge Walk, Gunung Kawi Sebatu Spring Water Temple, Ubud Monkey Forest, Ubud Art Market, Ubud Palace, Barong Dance, Sukawati Handy Crafts Market, Saraswati Temple, Bali Swing, Tegenungan Waterfall, Tibumana Waterfall, Ubud Ayung River Rafting, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple Tirta Empul, Gunung Kawi King Memorial, Bali Coffee Farm, Bali Zoo Park, Butterfly Park, Puseh Batuan Temple, Celuk Silversmith Village, Mas Village, Batuan Old Traditional House.
+Some other interesting places located near by Old Bali House to visit is Ubud Gunung Lebah Temple, Batubulan Village, Bali Campuhan Ridge Walk, Gunung Kawi Sebatu Spring Water Temple, Ubud Monkey Forest, Ubud Art Market, Ubud Palace, Barong Dance, Sukawati Handy Crafts Market, Saraswati Temple, Bali Swing, Tegenungan Waterfall, Tibumana Waterfall, Ubud Ayung River Rafting, Organic Bali Salt, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple Tirta Empul, Gunung Kawi King Memorial, Bali Coffee Farm, Bali Zoo Park, Butterfly Park, Puseh Batuan Temple, Celuk Silversmith Village, and Mas Village.

 Gung Aji Traditional Balinese House is located on Jalan Raya Negara No. 100, Batuan Village, Sukawati, Gianyar – Bali.